 Like the other forms, the Optime form’s outer coat is thick with a softer undercoat.
 A completely natural Optime form has a thick, heavy mane which starts at the base of its ears and may extend halfway down its back.
 Depending on the individual and their personal preferences, a Luperci might decide to trim and change its mane into a particular haircut, braid it, or style it.
 Optime forms also have longer tufts of hair on the backs of the thighs and elbows, although some choose to trim this, as well.

 Body and Skull

-An Optime form’s body is shaped much like a human’s, though they retain a canine’s digitigrade feet and are generally heavier due to muscle density.
+An Optime form’s body is bipedal and humanoid, though they retain a canine’s digitigrade feet and are much heavier due to muscle density.
 They are slower than both other forms, with top speed capping at twenty-five to thirty miles an hour for wolves, and have less endurance than the Lupus form.
 This form has both opposable thumbs and retractable claws, allowing for easy manipulation of objects and far more dexterity than either of the other forms.
-Optimes have longer, sharper teeth than the average Lupus — some cannot cover the very tips of their teeth with their lips.

 As within humans, there are extremes of stature and weight found in all canine species.
 Some individuals may be very tall while others may be very short.
 Generally, anything outside of a species’ basic range is considered extreme.
 These extremes may present problems for characters.
 A very small character might have difficulty protecting itself, whereas a very large character might have difficulty using some human artifacts, which are generally designed for average-sized people.